hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 **Figure 6:** A structure-of-arrays
 {: style="color:gray; font-size: 90%; text-align: center;" }

 As we will see later in this unit, when we start making use of vector instructions, an SoA approach is much more effective at using SIMD registers than an AoS approach, but comes at the expense of readability.
-A hybrid approach (array-of-structures-of-arrays, or AoSoA) is also an option and provide greater control over the size of memory requests (since we can set the stride to be equal to the cache line width).
+A hybrid approach (array-of-structures-of-arrays, or AoSoA) is also an option and provides greater control over the size of memory requests (since we can set the stride to be equal to the cache line width).

 > **Further Reading**
 >